J-Afzal/Lane-and-Object-Detection/README.md

   - Redo debug mode screenshot to include object detection

-  - Test performance tests and graph generation (update readme docs on process)

   - Maybe have CI which does perf tests???
-    - Each one uploads the database file as downloadable artifact
-    - Download artifacts
     - Runs ad-hoc
+    - Build code
+    - Run exe
+    - Publish database as artifact
+    - Then run script for all platforms + multiple platforms and publish graphs as artifacts
       - How to combine all platforms in to one db/graph?)
 Upload artifacts?
-     - And then commit graphs to performance test section
+    - After final commit successful run, commit graphs to performance test section of readme

 -->